ibromley/sharecropper/readme.rst

 Sharecropper
 ============

-A tool for rapidly creating cropped images with the correct aspect ratio for a WordPress teaser.
+A tool for rapidly creating cropped images with the correct aspect ratio for a Google Slide background.
 Using this tool is a three-step process:

 1. Drag a photo onto the white square in the middle of the screen.
 2. Select a preset aspect ratio from the drop-down on the right, and drag out your crop selection on the image.